 What Does a Juice Cleanse Do to the Body?

-A juice cleanse can potentially alter the microbiome of your gut, however.
+A juice fast can potentially alter the microbiome of your gut and improve your digestive system, and gut health however.
 The components found in fruit and vegetable juices can have a positive influence on the body and contribute to overall well-being and a decreased risk of adverse health outcomes.

 Starvation mode results in your body adapting to a low caloric intake by holding on to any potential energy stores in the body.
 This means your metabolism will slow down and you will actually burn fewer calories, thus sabotaging any attempts at weight loss.
 This is why it is important to follow a cleanse that has a sufficient amount of calories for your body or to only cleanse for short periods, supplemented by a nutritious and healthy diet.